RFL League One: Clubs

+In the 22 years of the league, 29 different clubs played in the league at some point.

 Structure

 Teams play each other once home and away in a round robin system.
 There is no relegation from League 1.
-At the end of the season the team finishing first is promoted to the Championship.
-Various systems have been used to decide the second team to promote, the current system - in use since 2019 - is for the teams finishing between 2nd and 6th compete in a playoff competition to decide the second promotion spot.
+At the end of the season the team finishing first was promoted to the Championship.
+Various systems have been used to decide the second team to promote, the most recent system – in use between 2019 and 2024 – is for the teams finishing between 2nd and 6th compete in a playoff competition to decide the second promotion spot.

 In the play-offs first round there are two matches; the Elimination Final (EF) between the clubs finishing fifth and sixth, and the Qualifying Final (QF) between the clubs finishing third and fourth.
 For the losing team of the Elimination Final the season is over but the other three play in the semi-finals of the play-offs.
-In the semi-finals the 1st semi-final will be between the winning team in the EF and the losing team in the QF; while the 2nd semi-final will be between the team who finished second in the regular season (and had a bye in the first round of the play-offs) and the winning team of the QF.
-The team winning the 2nd semi-final will have home advantage in the Grand Final while the losing team will have home advantage in the Preliminary Final.
-The team losing the 1st semi-final will be out of the competition while the winning team will play the team losing the 2nd semi-final in the Preliminary Final.
-The winner of the Preliminary Final will play the winner of the 2nd semi-final in the League 1 Grand Final where the victorious team will take the second promotion spot to the Championship.
+In the semi-finals the 1st semi-final was between the winning team in the EF and the losing team in the QF; while the 2nd semi-final was between the team who finished second in the regular season (and had a bye in the first round of the play-offs) and the winning team of the QF.
+The team winning the 2nd semi-final had home advantage in the Grand Final while the losing team had home advantage in the Preliminary Final.
+The team losing the 1st semi-final were out of the competition while the winning team played the team losing the 2nd semi-final in the Preliminary Final.
+The winner of the Preliminary Final played the winner of the 2nd semi-final in the League 1 Grand Final where the victorious team took the second promotion spot to the Championship.